Big Q 2017: Suhana Gordhan’s Great Expectations for the ad industry

 Dickens writes, “I have been bent and broken, but — I hope — into a better shape.”
 May we all find ourselves in better shape this year and may our expectations — no matter how large and grand — be fulfilled.

-Launched in 2016, “The Big Q” is a monthly column on MarkLives in which we ask key industry execs for their thoughts on relevant issues facing the ad industry.
+Launched in 2016, “The Big Q” is a regular column on MarkLives in which we ask key industry execs for their thoughts on relevant issues facing the ad industry.
 If you’d like to be part of our pool of potential panellists, please contact editor Herman Manson via email (2mark at marklives dot com) or Twitter (@marklives).
 Suggestions for questions are also welcomed.